datamapper/datamapper.github.com/docs/validations.markdown

   validates_length_of :name, :description
 {% endhighlight %}

-These are the currently available manual validations available.
+These are the currently available manual validations.
 Please refer to the [API docs](http://rubydoc.info/gems/dm-validations/frames) for more detailed information.